symbol/symbol-docs/source/guidelines/writing-a-guide.rst

       make livehtml

 8. Push your changes and create a `pull-request <https://help.github.com/articles/creating-a-pull-request/>`_.

+   Don't worry if you don't get everything right on the first try.
 The repository maintainers will proofread and edit the content to follow the :doc:`documentation style guide <style-guide>`.